Zanderson91/Anderson-Project-1/PROPOSAL.md

 GIVEN a movie selector
-WHEN I search for an Actor/Actress, Genre, Release Date THEN I am presented with selections for the parameters and is added to the search history WHEN I view current weather conditions for that city THEN I am presented with the Movie Title, Date Released, List of Actors and an icon representation.
+WHEN I search for an Actor/Actress, Genre, Release Date THEN I am presented with selections for the parameters and is added to the search history WHEN I view the search results
+THEN I am presented with the Movie Title, Date Released, List of Actors and an icon representation.
 WHEN I click on a search in the search history
 THEN I am again presented with movie options that include selected criteria.